nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 In the event where the data is edited and the wrong format is inputted, the file contents will be cleared, hence losing all the game data.

-### Showing summary of a game
-Statistics of game is shown automatically after a game is finished.

 ## FAQ

 **Q**: How do I transfer my data to another computer?